The New Community Involvement form printable version:

 *Local Pet Rescues

-*School sports and Student Council events (ie. Relay for Life)
+*School sports and Student Council events (ie. Thunder Stomp)

 If you are a not-for-profit community group looking for student volunteers, please call Ms. Summers at 613-256-1470 ext.
 506 and we can give our students the details.